TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     Page-ID in which new records of the given class should be saved.

 `persistence.classes.Vendor\MyExt\Domain\Model\Foo.subclasses`
-    List all subclasses of the class given in the form *ClassName = ClassName*.
+    List all subclasses of the class given in the form `Identifier = ClassName`.

+.. _persistence-enableAutomaticCacheClearing:

 `persistence.enableAutomaticCacheClearing`
     Enables the automatic cache clearing when changing data sets (see also the